 Evening – Rittenhouse Square

-Just because the museums have closed doesn’t mean that the day in Philadelphia for art lovers has to stop.
+Just because the museums have closed doesn’t mean that the day experiencing Philadelphia art has to stop.
 Both the Association for Public Art and Mural Arts Philadelphia offer free self-guided walking tours.
 If murals are more your speed, check out what is said to be the world’s largest art gallery with one of several two-mile-long routes.
 Philadelphia mural arts are famous for a reason!

 Cap off the day by paying tribute to Rodin and all those French impressionists at the Barnes with a meal at Parc in Rittenhouse Square.
 The French bistro delivers not just the taste of Paris but the feel, too.
 If the weather permits, sit outside and people watch.
 Oh, and get dessert.
-I promise, you won’t regret it.
+I promise you won’t regret it.
 That is how I’d recommend a day in Philadelphia for art lovers!

-As I said before, the dance, music and theater arts of the city are also very active.
+As I said before, the dance, music, and theater arts of the city are also very active.
 They are also always changing.
 If that is where your interests lie, check the offerings that coincide with when you will be in the city.
 Taking in a concert or a show is also a great way to finish off your day.